Advice on renting privately

 When you have found accommodation (and before you move in) you will need to know:

-- Whether you need to provide rent in advance, a deposit, a reference, a rent guarantor, or pay any agency fees
+- Whether you need to provide rent in advance, a deposit, a reference, or a rent guarantor

 - The type and length of tenancy being offered